OrlandoDevs/orlandodevs.github.io/_drafts/orlando-devs-salaries.md

 #### Java and C#: the strange outliers

-People are really satisfied while writing Java in a established company (gree square on the left), however they're a bit miserable writing Java in a startup (red square on the right).
+People are really satisfied while writing Java in a established company (green square on the left), however they're a bit miserable writing Java in a startup (red square on the right).
 Our sample size here isn't massive, it could just be an outlier.

 C# on the other hand is the quite the opposite.
 People are much more satisfied writing C# at a startup than they are at an established company.